-- 1. Make sure everyone is clear of machine. - Check Feed Fork / Feed Chute to make sure it isn't plugged.
-A plugged Feeder Fork and Feed Chute can cause the Feeder to Plug. - 3.
-Press OK button until Feeder is displayed on In-Cab Monitor screen and press Down Arrow button to reverse Feeder.
-There will be slight delay before feed fork starts to move. - 4.
-If feeder continues to stall, repeat steps 1 3 as necessary to remove plug.
+- 1. Make sure everyone is clear of machine. - 2.
+Check Feed Fork / Feed Chute to make sure it isn't plugged.
+A plugged Feeder Fork and Feed Chute can cause the Feeder to Plug

+- 3. Press OK button until Feeder is displayed on In-Cab Monitor screen and press Down Arrow button to reverse Feeder.
+There will be slight delay before feed fork starts to move.